 Emerging Leaders Program

-The mission of the Emerging Leaders Program (ELP) is to facilitate the development of leadership skills, and to promote excellence, individuality, and group cohesiveness among current and emerging leaders affiliated with the Office of Minority Student Affairs (OMSA) at the University of Rochester.
+The mission of the Emerging Leaders Program (ELP) is to facilitate the development of leadership skills, promote excellence, individuality and group cohesiveness among current and emerging leaders affiliated with the Office of Minority Student Affairs (OMSA) at the University of Rochester.
+Through a series of structured workshops and seminars, participants will have opportunities to discuss important social, personal, multi-cultural and other current issues.

 - Recognize emerging leaders affiliated with OMSA.